vmware-tanzu/tanzu-cli/docs/full/cli-architecture.md

 The CLI is based on a plugin architecture.
 This architecture enables teams to build, own, and release their piece of functionality as well as enable external partners to integrate with the system.

-Two categories of plugins are determined based on Plugin Discovery.
-Standalone Plugins and Context-Scoped Plugins

 ## Plugin Discovery

 A plugin discovery points to a group of plugin artifacts that are installable by the Tanzu CLI.
 It uses an interface to fetch the list of available plugins, their supported versions, and how to download them.